-To bring everyone the inspiration to create a life they love, we're creating a database of billions of Pins on Pinterest.
+To help people discover and do what they love, we're creating a database of billions of Pins on Pinterest.
 In order to protect our users and provide the highest quality content, we use web crawlers to help us identify the data on the pages behind the Pins.

 These pages contain rich signals that enable us to infer better recommendations, fight spam and display useful information.
 To take full advantage of these signals, we regularly fetch, store and process page content associated with Pins.